A local’s guide to February in London

 Warm up in London’s many museums

-February is the perfect time to explore London’s incredible museums.
-With fewer tourists around, you can enjoy iconic spots like the British Museum and National Gallery in a calmer atmosphere.
-The British Museum's vast collection offers a global journey through history, while the National Gallery is a treasure trove of European masterpieces.
+February is a great time to explore London’s museums.
+With fewer tourists around, places like the British Museum and the National Gallery feel calmer and easier to enjoy.
 Here’s my guide to both museums.

 Courtauld Gallery

 Many museums offer extended evening hours on Fridays or weekends, making it easy to fit a visit into your day.
 Late-night openings create a unique atmosphere, where you can enjoy exhibitions under softer lights and without the daytime rush.
-It's a great opportunity to pair a cultural outing with dinner or drinks nearby—ideal for making the most of London's vibrant winter evenings.
+It's a great opportunity to pair a cultural outing with dinner or drinks nearby.

 See an art exhibition